elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-4-utilize-advanced-vsphere-performance-monitoring-tools.md

 >
 > Snapshots collected by vm-supported can be replayed by esxtop.
 However, vm-support output generated by ESXi can be replayed only by esxtop running on the same version of ESXi.

 If you are experiencing an issue right now then launch *esxtop* and use interactive mode to figure out what the issue is.
 If you are unsure what the issue is and you want to look at *esxtop* data as the issue is happening after the issue occurred, use esxtop in replay mode.
-If the issue happens randomly but you don&#8217;t know when, then run esxtop in batch mode and then plot the data to see where the issue lies.
+If the issue happens randomly but you don't know when, then run esxtop in batch mode and then plot the data to see where the issue lies.

 ### Use vscsiStats to gather storage performance data